Mer Island, Queensland

 The town is on the island's northwest coast.
 The island is of volcanic origin, the most easterly inhabited island of the Torres Strait Islands archipelago, just north of the Great Barrier Reef.
 The name Meer/Mer/Maer comes from the native Meriam language.
 The island is populated by the Melanesian Meriam people.
 There are eight tribes on Mer: Komet, Zagareb, Meuram, Magaram, Geuram, Peibri, Meriam-Samsep, Piadram/Dauer.
 The island's organisation is based on traditional laws of boundary and ownership.

 Geography

 Murray Island, in the eastern section of Torres Strait, is a basaltic island formed from an extinct volcano, last active over a million years ago.
 It formed when the Indo-Australian Plate slid over the East Australia hotspot.
 The island rises to a plateau 80 m above mean sea level.

 The island's highest point is the 230 m Gelam Paser, the western end of the volcano crater.
 The island has red fertile soil and is covered in dense vegetation.
 It has a tropical climate with a wet and dry season.

 Murray Island is one of the three islands in the Murray Islands, the others being Daua Island (Dowar) and Waier Island (Waier).

 The town of Murray Island is on the island's northwest coast.

 History

 Pre-European settlement

+Murray Island has been inhabited for around 2,800 years, the first settlers being Papuo-Austronesians who brought agriculture and pot-making with them.